5 vibrant neighbourhoods in Ghent

 3) Dok Noord

-The abandoned Ghent docks to the north of the city are slowly being transformed into a new urban quarter.
-The old quays provide a striking setting in the summer for rock concerts, art exhibitions, film screenings, pop-up restaurants and a cool urban beach.
+The old docklands to the north of Ghent are being transformed into a new urban quarter with hip cafes, artists’ studios, coworking spaces and a food hall.
+The cobbled quays provide a striking setting in the summer for rock concerts, art exhibitions, film screenings, pop up restaurants and a cool urban beach.

 Dok Noord by night